jfdenise/wildfly-catalog/README.md

 * This JSON file should be built by hand to finely identify what needs to be exposed and how.
 * This catalog references some XML server configuration files that should be generated from the catalog json file.
 * This catalog should be regenerated for each new WildFly release.
+* This catalog approach doesn't require new metadata in Galleon layers.
 * A proper workflow and tooling should be put in place to manage the catalog.

 ## Exposed content

-* A subset of galleon layers are exposed in the catalog.
+* Only a subset of Galleon layers are exposed in the catalog.
 Mainly the layer that directly provide a non "core" functionality.
 Core functionalities are functionalities we don't want to see optional when a layer is provisioned.
 For example: elytron, transactions are not exposed.
 They are automatically provisioned by layers that depend on them.
 * All the feature-packs that are located in the [WildFly galleon feature-packs repository](https://github.com/wildfly/wildfly-galleon-feature-packs) should be covered.